 Reducing environmental impact from containers and packaging through our unique 2R+B*1 Strategy

 Suntory Group recognizes the social and environmental impacts that containers and packaging cause and established "Guidelines for the Environmental Design of Containers and Packaging" in 1997.
-In regard to plastic bottles specifically, based on our unique 2R+B (Reduce/Recycle + Bio) strategy, we are working to reduce the weight of the containers, recycle them, and actively utilize naturally decomposable plant-based resins.
+In regard to plastic bottles specifically, based on our unique 2R+B (Reduce/Recycle + Bio) strategy, we are working to reduce the weight of the containers, recycle them, and actively using plant-derived resins.
 We have created the lightest bottle cap produced in Japan*2, the thinnest bottle label (consisting of 80% reused PET resin), and the lightest domestic PET bottle (consisting of 30% plant-based material)*3.